St. Thomas’ Day School

 Calendar dates are set for the school year and are publicized through this handbook, newsletters, website, and weekly parent communications.
 If you have questions about the school calendar, please contact your child’s teacher or the day school director.

-Virginia law requires Car or Booster Seatsfor all children under age eight.
+Virginia law requires Car or Booster Seats for all children under age eight.
 We are prohibited by law from allowing a child to ride in a car without a proper car seat.
-Please arrive to school with your child restrained properly.
-Children should stay in their car seat and buckled in during carpool.
+Please arrive at school with your child restrained properly.
 Children must be properly restrained when the cars are moving.

-Change of Clothing Please send a change of clothing including socks and underwear, if potty trained, labeled with your child’s name, to school at the beginning of the year.
-This clothing will be kept in your child’s classroom and can be used in the event that his or her clothing becomes soiled.
-Sweat pants or leggings, a t-shirt and a sweatshirt will cover all of the seasons.
+Change of Clothing Please send a change of clothing including shoes, socks and underwear, labeled with your child’s name, to school at the beginning of the year.
+This clothing will be kept in your child’s cubby and can be used if his or her clothing becomes soiled.
+Sweatpants or leggings, a t-shirt and a sweatshirt will cover all the seasons.

 Class Lists are provided at the beginning of the school year.
 These lists are updated through weekly parent communications and are helpful for arranging carpools and play dates.
 Please keep the class lists in an accessible place in your home so that you may refer to them as needed.
 These lists are provided to enhance communication between parents.
 Please do not use them for solicitation for business or profit.

 Communication between home and school is an important piece of your child’s early education.
-Teachers welcome notes from home and quickupdates at carpool time as well as email correspondence.
-If you have a matter to discuss with your child’s teachers in person, please schedule an appointment to meet during early time (8:30 am-8:55 am), before the regular school day begins.
-We welcome your input and ask you to help us protect the teachers’ time in the classroom for the very important task of teaching and learning with your children.
-If you have a matter that your child’s teacher needs to be aware of, please write a note and put it in your child’s folder or give it to the car pool teacher in the morning.
-Also, please inform us of any updates of new addresses, phone numbers, emails, etc…
+Teachers welcome notes from home, messages on Procare Connect, phone calls and email correspondence.
+If you have a matter to discuss with your child’s teachers in person, please schedule an appointment to meet.
+Also, please inform us of any updates of new addresses, phone numbers, emails, etc....

 Early Arrival Registration Regular school hours are 9AM - 12:00 Noon.
 Early Arrival Registration is available from 8:30 - 9:00 AM.
-A supervised free playtime is offered for children who need to arrive before 9:00 AM.
-The cost is $25 per month for children in a M-F class, $20 per month for children in a MWF class, and $15 per month for the children in the TR class.
+A supervised playtime is offered for children who need to arrive before 9:00 AM.
+The cost is $25 per month for children attending 4 or 5 days per week and $20 per month for children attending 3 days per week.
 Daily rates are $3 per day.
-Monthly early arrival fees may be included with tuition checks.

 Late Pickup is problematic for children and teachers.
 Children become worried and insecure when all the other children have gone home and there is a question about their parents’ whereabouts.
-Teachers’ work days are extended and many of our teachers have to leave on time to pick up their own children from a school program.
-Please make every effort to be on time to pick up your child after preschool.
-Pick up time is from 12:00-12:15 if you are not staying for the Extended Day Program.
-Pick up time is 2:00 pm if you are staying for the Extended Day Program.
-If you are delayed because of an emergency, please call Kelly’s cell phone @ 305-9326 or Joan’s cell 283-2514.
+Teachers’ workdays are extended and many of our teachers must leave on time to pick up their own children from a school program.
+Pick up time is 12:00 pm if you are not staying for the Extended Day Program.
+Pick up time is 1:00 pm if you are staying for the Extended Day Program.
+If you are delayed because of an emergency, please call Kelly’s cell phone, 804- 305-9326 or Joan’s cell, 804-283-2514.
 While we want to be sensitive to emergencies, families who are chronically late (3 times during a school year) to pick up their children will be charged $25 per incident.

 Newsletters are published monthly beginning in October.
 They contain classroom updates, announcements of coming events.
 The newsletters are sent electronically during the early part of each month and posted on the website.

-Parent Coffees will be held on November 22, 2019and February 7,2020 from 9:15-10:00am.
-These are open to all parents of the Day School and serve as a great way to meet other families and talk about issues related to your children.
+Parent Coffees will be held on November 20, 2020 and February 5, 2021 from 8:30-9:15am.
+Parents attending can drop their children off for Early Time at no additional charge.
+These are open to all parents of the Day School and serve as a great way to meet other families.

 Parent Communication Forms are sent home weekly with information pertaining to your child’s class.
 Included are themes for the current and upcoming weeks, special events, items that need to be brought in from home and reminders of holidays and schedule changes.

 Safety and security are top priorities at St. Thomas’ Day School.
-Outside and inside doors are always locked.
-If you are arriving late, please press the buzzer/camera and a member of the Day School staff will allow you to enter the Day School.
+Outside and inside doors are always locked unless a staff member is checking students in/out.
+If you are arriving late, please press the buzzer/camera and a member of the Day School staff will meet you at the door to check in your child.
 On the playground, teachers are wearing emergency fobs and position themselves in ways that children are clearly visible and unsupervised exit can be prohibited.
 If a child is to ride home with someone who is not a parent, a written note or email is to be sent to the teachers.
 Photo Identification will be requested if the Day School staff does not know the person.

 St. Thomas’ Church considers St. Thomas’ Day School to be an outreach mission to the community.
 It welcomes all Day School families to participate in the ongoing life of the church.
 Childcare is provided for most church activities and services.
 Please contact the church office at 804-321-9548 if you would like to know more information about the church.